jappeace/jappeaceApplication/content/tool-survey.md

 Giving dumb reasons for learning the tool "you have to", or "this is industry standard" rather than giving a comparison between alternatives.
+However I did find that the school of applied science (Windesheim), usually was even further behind than the University of Utrecht.
+But maybe it was because I was following a master course rather than a bachelor.
+Note that I'm not really talking about the theory, but the *tools* with which you can put theory into practice.

 Classmates are a much better source, in fact one of the best I think because they can tell you their opinion, and opinions are *so* important.
 Even if you disagree with them, it forces you to defend your position and reconsider, which makes your choice stronger.
-Or if you fail you may flip and gain a new experience.
+Or if you fail you may flip and gain a new experience and form new opinions.

 I have mixed feelings about reddit, its a major source of distraction, but it has a lot of gems (not even hidden, I mean reddit has search functionality!).